 BingX Partners Legend Trading to Enhance Fiat-To-Crypto Gateway

-Legend Trading is a leading cryptocurrency trading firm registered as Money Service Business (MSB).
-As a regulated financial institution, Legend Trading offers a payment-as-a-service and financial services for crypto exchanges to bridge the gap between crypto and fiat.
+Legend Trading is a leading cryptocurrency trading firm trusted by over 800 institutional clients and registered as Money Service Business (MSB).
+As a regulated financial institution, Legend Trading offers Legend Pay, a payment-as-a-service and financial services for crypto exchanges to bridge the gap between crypto and fiat.
 It provides users with professional trade execution and settlement services that are discreet, secure, and fully compliant with local regulations.

 Through the collaboration, BingX users can enjoy a smooth and efficient crypto transaction experience with assets in their bank accounts on the platform.
-The connection to Legend Trading enables customers in more than 150+ countries to securely purchase cryptocurrency through bank transfers with 140+ fiat currencies such as USD, GBP, CHF, EUR, JPY, and CAD.
-It supports most major local payment methods, including but not limited to Visa, Mastercard, Swift, and Google Pay.
+The connection to Legend Trading enables customers in more than 150+ countries to securely purchase cryptocurrency through bank transfers with 40+ fiat currencies such as USD, GBP, CHF, EUR, JPY, and CAD.
+It supports most major local payment methods, including but not limited to ACH, Swift, SEPA, FPS, Visa and Mastercard.
 Institutional-grade trading service is integrated in BingX, which provides users with compliant access to the most competitive fiat-to-crypto pricing and deep liquidity.
 This extensive banking infrastructure manages to facilitate large crypto-fiat trades with lower price slippage and cost of trading and settle in seconds.
 And users could better manage their assets in separate fiat and crypto accounts.

+"Our partnership with BingX marks a significant milestone in our mission to connect the TradFi world to crypto, making it easier for people to access digital assets and services globally," said Hao Chen, CEO of Legend Trading.
+"Legend Pay offers users an expanded variety of ways to purchase cryptocurrencies, enabling them to utilize their preferred buying methods and facilitating even larger trade amounts."

 "We are thrilled to collaborate with Legend Trading to provide a seamless fiat-to-crypto payment experience for our users," said Elvisco Carrington, PR and Communications Director of BingX.
 "Legend Trading's diverse payment methods, fast deposit and withdrawal experience, and compliance with regulatory requirements make it an ideal partner for BingX.
 This professional, secure, and regulatory-compliant payments infrastructure ensures fast trade execution and professional risk management.
 With the integration of Legend Trading's services, we can offer a wider range of payment methods and enhance the overall user experience on our platform.
 And it brings us closer to our vision of building a gateway for the next billion crypto users."